nimaadmed/Easy-GT/README.md

 # An open-source software to facilitate making ground truth of white blood cells' nucleus
 ## Requirements
-This software is developed in python3 and you should install following libraries:
+This software is developed in python3 and the following libraries should be installed:

 * numpy
 * cv2